2023 Colorado Rockies season: Roster departures

 On November 6, 2022, Alex Colomé, Carlos Estévez, José Iglesias, Chad Kuhl, and José Ureña declared free agency.
 On November 8, 2022, the Rockies declined their 2023 option on Scott Oberg.
 On November 9, 2022, Dom Núñez was claimed off of waivers by the San Francisco Giants, Ryan Vilade was claimed off of waivers by the Pittsburgh Pirates, and Ty Blach, Helcris Olivarez, and Wynton Bernard were outrighted to Triple-A Albuquerque Isotopes.
 The Rockies announced they had non–tendered utility player Garrett Hampson, immediately making him a free agent, on November 18, 2022.

 Roster additions

 On November 15, the Rockies selected the contracts of infielder Warming Bernabel, pitcher Blair Calvo, infielder Julio Carreras, outfielder Brenton Doyle, and pitcher Riley Pint.

 Free agent signings

 Starting pitcher José Ureña re-signed with the Rockies to a one–year contract on November 11, 2022.
 Relief pitcher Brent Suter was claimed off of waivers by the Rockies from the Milwaukee Brewers on November 18, 2022.
 The Rockies signed relief pitcher Pierce Johnson to a one-year contract on December 13, 2022.
 Relief pitcher Nick Mears was claimed off of waivers from the Texas Rangers on January 6, 2023.
+On March 4, 2023, the Rockies signed relief pitcher Brad Hand to a one-year deal.
+On March 5, the Rockies signed infielder Mike Moustakas to a minor-league deal.
+Both signings were made after injuries to players already on the roster; relief pitcher Lucas Gilbreath and second baseman Brendan Rodgers.
+Following an injury to outfielder Sean Bouchard, the Rockies signed outfielder Jurickson Profar to a 1-year contract on March 21, 2023.
+On March 25, 2023, the Rockies selected the contracts of non-roster invitees pitcher Ty Blach, utilityman Harold Castro, and infielder Mike Moustakas.